 One of the best-kept secrets of our times is that planets exist outside our Solar System.
 Exoplanets are planets orbiting one of the billions of stars we see in the nighttime sky.
 As our ability to search through the vastness of space increases, we continue to find ourselves faced with an ever-expanding potential of discovering planets that could look and behave like Earth.
 That’s all fine and dandy, but wouldn’t you impress your friends with your exoplanetary knowledge instead?
 Look no further!

 The History of Exoplanetary Exploration

 Humans began their interest in exoplanets around the 16th century.
-The Italian philosopher Giordano Bruno was the first to publicly support the idea based off of his belief in the Copernican theory that Earth and the other known planets of the time were indeed orbiting around the sun.
-He speculated that this should also be the case for other stars in the universe.
+The Italian philosopher Giordano Bruno was the first to publicly support the idea based on his belief in the Copernican theory that Earth and the other known planets of the time were indeed orbiting around the sun.
+He speculated that this should be the case for different stars in the universe.

 Our interest in exoplanets hit the mainstream after the launch of the Hubble telescope in 1990.
-We were able to appreciate the complexity of our universe visually for the first time in history.
+We could visually appreciate the complexity of our universe for the first time in history.
 The first two exoplanets to be officially recognized were discovered in 1992 in orbit around the pulsar 51 Pegasi.
 Before that time, several other potential planets were found but controversial.